deepnetworkgmbh/joseki/src/backend/TECH_DESIGN.md

 Audit-processors - are scanner type specific objects, that:

 - read scanner metadata file `{scanner-type}-{scanner-short-id}.meta` and calculate seconds since hearbeat was updated: `DateTime.UtcNow - heartbeat` and do one of the following:
-  - if it is more than `heartbeat-periodicity` - log it *warning* level
+  - if it is more than `heartbeat-periodicity` - log it with *warning* level
   - if it is two times more than `heartbeat-periodicity` and more than one hour - log it with *error* level (**TODO:** reduce amount of error logs. add a tag to the container?)
   - if it is more than a week - add `stale` tag to scanner folder metadata
 - get all `{yyyyMMdd-HHmmss}-{hash:7}` containers with audit results that does not have metadata tag `processed` and schedule a Task to process each container.
 After processing container content, the task should add metadata tag `processed`.